DerekAnton/EqualizerInputConverter/README.md

 # Vanishing Cage
 A simple C# application for converting a FlatBoth.txt to a .peace ini style file.
+(add the names of the 2 programs i recieve and send files for)

 For my dad's audio project.